 There are two main categories of software testing techniques:

-- Static Testing Techniques are testing techniques which are used to find defects in Application under test without executing the code.
-Static Testing is done to avoid errors at an early stage of the development cycle and thus reducing the cost of fixing them.
+- Static Testing Techniques are testing techniques that are used to find defects in an application under test without executing the code.
+Static Testing is done to avoid errors at an early stage of the development cycle thus reducing the cost of fixing them.